Mindwerks/wildmidi/docs/synth_plan.md

 else if (emergency_bank_enabled)   { guspat = _WM_synth_patch(patchid); }
 ```

-Trigger: `--emergency` CLI flag, or automatic fallback when no cfg is found.
+Trigger: opt-in only — `--emergency` CLI flag, or pass the sentinel
+`"@emergency"` as the config path to `WildMidi_Init()`.
+Never silent, so a
+missing cfg still surfaces as an error and debugging stays honest.
 No API break; existing users notice nothing.

 ## Licensing